 Fall asleep faster, stay asleep longer

-If you’re struggling to fall asleep or stay asleep, try these six strategies to help you fall asleep and experience a more restorative night’s rest.
+To figure out how much sleep you need, asses how you feel the next day over a few days, and try these six strategies to help you fall asleep and experience a more restorative night’s rest.

-- Avoid alcohol before bed.
+Avoid alcohol before bed.
 That nightcap before bed can do more harm than good, negatively impacting your ability to reach REM sleep, the most restorative part of the sleep cycle.
 You’ll wake up more refreshed and renewed if you skip the evening cocktail and choose water instead.